COMP2110-2023/comp2110-portal-server/README.md

 with `new Date(timestamp)`.
 Creator username and name are included for convenience in displaying the blog post.

+By default, this will return up to 10 posts.
+The query parameters `count` and `start` can be used to get a subset of posts.
+For example `/posts?count=3` will return three posts, `/posts?start=5&count=3` will return three posts starting at the fifth (the `start` index starts at 1).

 `GET /blog/:id` - get one blog post given it's id.
 Returns the same format as the list of posts above, just one of them.

 `POST /blog` - creates a new blog post.
 Requires authorisation (see above).
 Request